Geooh/AdventureGame/README.md

 Player has max attack damage of 25 (attack damage is randomized).

+Enemies in the dungeon (current version)
+- Goblin
+- Troll
+- Giant Snake
+- Swarm of Bugs

 Enemies have max health of 50 (max health amount is randomized).

 Enemies have max attack damage of 10 (attack damage is randomized).